fastify/fastify/docs/Reference/Reply.md

 - `.serialize(payload)` - Serializes the specified payload using the default JSON serializer or using the custom serializer (if one is set) and returns the serialized payload.
-- `.getSerializationFunction(schema | httpStatus)` - Returns the serialization
+- `.getSerializationFunction(schema | httpStatus, [contentType])` - Returns the serialization
   function for the specified schema or http status, if any of either are set.
-- `.compileSerializationSchema(schema, httpStatus)` - Compiles the specified
+- `.compileSerializationSchema(schema, [httpStatus], [contentType])` - Compiles
-  schema and returns a serialization function using the default (or customized) `SerializerCompiler`.
+  the specified schema and returns a serialization function using the default (or customized) `SerializerCompiler`.
 The optional `httpStatus` is forwarded to the `SerializerCompiler` if provided, default to `undefined`.
-- `.serializeInput(data, schema, [,httpStatus])` - Serializes the specified data
+- `.serializeInput(data, schema, [,httpStatus], [contentType])` - Serializes
-  using the specified schema and returns the serialized payload.
+  the specified data using the specified schema and returns the serialized payload.
-  If the optional `httpStatus` is provided, the function will use the serializer function given for that HTTP Status Code.
+  If the optional `httpStatus`, and `contentType` are provided, the function will use the serializer function given for that specific content type and HTTP Status Code.
 Default to `undefined`.
 - `.serializer(function)` - Sets a custom serializer for the payload.
 - `.send(payload)` - Sends the payload to the user, could be a plain text, a buffer, JSON, stream, or an Error object.